ByteRookie/AGS_Service/README.md

 **Switches**

 * `(Room Name) Media` – toggle a room on or off manually.
 One switch is created for every room in your configuration.
+**Central Command Handling**

+* All join, unjoin and playback commands run through a single status handler.
+* A queue processes commands sequentially to prevent race conditions.

 ## File Structure